 With hopes that in doing so, it might encourage, help or hold more space for even one of you reading this right now, in a season of life where you’re wondering what’s next.

 To help you embrace and enjoy the process of GROWTH and EXPANSION and of RISING UP a little bit more.
 And to not be so scared of listening to your intuition and that little tiny voice that always seems to know what’s next, if you’re ready enough to listen.

 And, because, I truly believe that behind every person doing big things in the world, there are these tiny and powerful little stories.
 Small undercurrents.
 Lessons and challenges.
 And moments of truth and fear, and of rising up to meet them both, over and over again.

 It’s why I’m obsessed with podcasts.
 And interviews.
 And learning more about the lives of people that have done BIG AMAZING THINGS with their lives—because behind it all are these little mini journeys of getting quiet, searching their hearts and souls, saying yes even when they don’t know the outcome, and opting in to being lead and guided to along a path that’s so hard to predict.

 So, if you’ve been around here for a little while, you know that this time of year makes me a little sentimental, and a little more reflective about these kind of things.

 About those game-changing moments.
-Because lord knows I’ve certainly had my fair share along this path to building this sweet baby & business of mine.
+Because lord knows I’ve certainly had my fair share along this path to building this wild business of mine.